AlvaroBer/Java-console/README.md

 # Java Console class v 0.1
-The purpose of this class is to help to print default Java's objects in the console.
+The purpose of this class is to help to print default Java's objects in the console, for example, HashMap and ArrayList objects.

+These are the object types that, at the moment, are available.

 ```
-x = 0
-x = 2 + 2
-what is x
+ArrayList
+HashMap
+Array
 ```